Harriet Jacobs: Lydia Maria Child as the book's editor

 Jacobs now contacted Thayer and Eldridge, who had recently published a sympathizing biography of John Brown.
 Thayer and Eldridge demanded a preface by Lydia Maria Child.
 Jacobs confessed to Amy Post, that after suffering another rejection from Stowe, she could hardly bring herself to asking another famous writer, but she "resolved to make my last effort".

 Jacobs met Child in Boston, and Child not only agreed to write a preface, but also to become the editor of the book.
 Child then re-arranged the material according to a more chronological order.
 She also suggested dropping the final chapter on Brown and adding more information on the anti-black violence which occurred in Edenton after Nat Turner's 1831 rebellion.
 She kept contact with Jacobs via mail, but the two women failed to meet a second time during the editing process, because with Cornelia Willis passing through a dangerous pregnancy and premature birth Jacobs was not able to leave Idlewild.

 After the book had been stereotyped, Thayer and Eldridge, too, failed.
 Jacobs succeeded in buying the stereotype plates and to get the book printed and bound.

 In January 1861, nearly four years after she had finished the manuscript, Jacobs's Incidents in the Life of a Slave Girl finally appeared before the public.
-The next month, her brother John S. published his own, much shorter memoir, entitled A True Tale of Slavery, in London.
+The next month, an abridged and censored version of her brother John S. Jacob's own memoir, entitled A True Tale of Slavery, was published in London (in 1855 the original version had been published in full by a progressive newspaper in Sydney, Australia, as The United States Governed by Six Hundred Thousand Despots: A True Story of Slavery).
 Both siblings relate in their respective narratives their own experiences, experiences made together, and episodes in the life of the other sibling.

-In her book, Harriet Jacobs doesn't mention the town or even the state, where she was held as a slave, and changes all personal names, given names as well as family names, with the only exception of the Post couple, whose names are given correctly.
+In her book, Harriet Jacobs does not mention the town or even the state, where she was held as a slave, and changes all personal names, given names as well as family names, with the only exception of the Post couple, whose names are given correctly.
 However, John Jacobs (called "William" in his sister's book) mentions Edenton as his birthplace and uses the correct given names, but abbreviates most family names.
 So Dr. Norcom is "Dr. Flint" in Harriet's book, but "Dr. N-" in John's.
 An author's name is not given on the title page, but the "Preface by the author" is signed "Linda Brent" and the narrator is called by that name throughout the story.